 Be ready to adapt your strategy to capture new opportunities and address changes in customer behavior.
 You should also track the performance of your integrated marketing campaigns to measure their impact on business growth.

 As you start to see positive results, you can gradually scale up your integrated digital marketing efforts.
-Invest more resources into channels and campaigns that show the most potential for growth.
+Invest more resources in channels and campaigns with the greatest growth potential.

 Conclusion: Why Integrated Marketing is the Future